Fernandohf/Partido-para-que/README.md

 # Partido para quê?

-This is a small Machine Learning project that applies clustering techniques on brazilians senators voting behavior.
+This is a Machine Learning project that applies clustering techniques on brazilians senators voting behavior.
 A notebook that analyses voting behavior of brazilians congress men and women.
 The purpose of this notebook is to verify the need of 35 different parties in Brazil.

 ## Data Source